(DON’T) DO IT YOURSELF!

 INTESTACY

 December 2023.
-Q: What happens if everyone named in my will is deceased?
-A: Under Maryland law, if you are not survived by the beneficiaries named in your will, your estate will be distributed as if you had no will (“intestacy”).
-Assuming your spouse and children and their descendants (your grandchildren) have already died, this would be as follows: 1) To your parents or the survivor of them, or, if both are deceased, to their descendants (your siblings, or nieces and nephews), or, if none, 2) To your grandparents or the survivor of each pair, or, if both of one pair is deceased, to their descendants (your aunts and uncles, or cousins), or, if none, all to the other pair or the one of them who is living, or to their descendants; or, if...
+Revised August 2024 Q: What happens if everyone named in my will is deceased?
+A: Under Maryland law, if you are not survived by the beneficiaries named in your will, your estate (everything you own that does not have a living joint owner or beneficiary) will be distributed as if you had no will (“intestacy”).
+Assuming your spouse or domestic partner and children and their descendants (your grandchildren) have already died, this would be as follows: 1.
+To your parents or the survivor of them, or, if both are deceased, to their descendants (your siblings, or nieces and nephews), or, if none, 2.
+To your grandparents (1/2 to each pair) or the survivor of each pair, or, if both of one pair is deceased, to their descendants (your...

 read more